A Guide to 7 Spanish Proficiency Tests

 What sets SIELE apart from other language tests is that you can choose the time and date that works best for you.
 This examination is also more flexible, and you have more test centers.

-An official Spanish diploma like SIELE offers chances for higher education in Spanish-speaking nations.
-You also get a competitive advantage in the job market.
+An official Spanish diploma like SIELE offers chances for higher education in Spanish-speaking nations and a competitive advantage in the job market.

 It is a valuable addition to your CV.
-It’s important to note that SIELE certification is valid for five years, which may be a drawback for some test-takers.
+However, SIELE certification is only valid for five years, which may be a drawback for some test-takers.

 3. DIE (Diploma Internacional de Español)